Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Open Issues and Future Directions

 \section{Open Issues and Future Directions}

-Though the works surveyed above have demonstrated significant advances in detecting misinformation videos, there are still many issues that barrier their application to real-world systems.
-Here we present four open issues in this area and provide several concrete future directions for each issue to advance the landscape of practical detection systems.
+Though existing works have demonstrated significant advances in detecting misinformation videos, there are still many issues that barrier their application to real-world systems.
+Here we present two open issues and two future directions along with concrete tasks to advance the landscape of practical detection systems.